 If a close friend or family member is struggling with alcoholism, chances are this will have an impact on you as well.

 Don’t be afraid to ask for help yourself and always look after your own physical and mental health.

 Avoid codependency.
 This occurs if you become so intent on helping your loved one get well, you do so at the expense of your own wellbeing.

 If you are concerned about a loved one drinking too much, get in touch with us here at Landmark Recovery.

-We have a number of different centers including a Indiana rehab and we can help your loved one on the road to a full and sustained recovery.
+We have a number of different treatment centers and we can help your loved one on the road to a full and sustained recovery.
 So if you’re still wondering how to help an alcoholic, call us today at 888-448-0302.